gophercoders/website/content/lessons/KS2/lower/further-words.md

 {{< highlight go "linenos=table" >}}
 fmt.Println("Printed on Line 1")
 fmt.Print("Printed on Line 2")
-fmt.Println(" also printed on Line 2")
-fmt.Println("Printed on Line 3")
+fmt.Println(" and also printed on Line 2") fmt.Println("Printed on Line 3")
 {{< /highlight >}}